metarex-media/mrx-demo/Generated/generated.md

-A simple markdown file to ensure the folder layout of the repo is preserved,
+# A simple markdown file to ensure the folder layout of the repo is preserved